Ejovi Nuwere: Sankei Shimbun

 Nuwere has been a technology columnist for Sankei Shimbun, one of Japan's largest newspaper publishers since 2011.

 Juki Net

 Nuwere was hired as a security researcher by the Governor of Nagano to audit Japan's National ID system Basic Resident Registers Network.
 The audit uncovered a number of serious security flaws with national repercussions.
-When he attempted to discuss the security audit in public with permission of the Governor of Nagano the national government prevented the presentation.
-Nuwere sued the national government for violation of free speech, the first foreigner to ever do so in Japan.
+When he attempted to publicly discuss the security audit with permission from the Governor of Nagano, the national government prevented the presentation.
+Nuwere sued the national government for violation of free speech, and was the first foreigner to ever do so in Japan.